-It is strongly recommended that the boiler/burner unit is commissioned by a qualified technician, preferably OFTEC trained and registered.
+The boiler/burner MUST be commissioned by a qualified technician, OFTEC trained and registered.

-It is the responsibility of the installer to ensure the boiler is properly commissioned, failure to do so will make the boiler's guarantee and any extended warranty null and void
+It is the responsibility of the installer to ensure the boiler is properly commissioned, failure to do so will make the boilerís guarantee and any extended warranty null and void.

-Although all burners are factory tested before despatch, they will usually need further air adjustment to achieve the readings indicated in 'Burner detail leaflet' because of site variations in flue draught and back pressure.
+Although all burners are factory tested before despatch, they will usually need further air adjustment to achieve the readings indicated in 'Burner detail' because of site variations in flue draught and back pressure.